 Remember the surfaces cleaned by the SRS System are immediately ready for protective coating application, there is no downtime, no waiting for the surfaces to be cleaned; protective coating application can start immediately.

-SRS is an Accredited Industrial Paint Applicator (PCCP Class 3,4).
+SRS is an Accredited Industrial Paint Applicator (PCCP Class 3,4 and 5).
 Where you require protective coating application, our teams are trained and experienced in the application of protective coatings in industrial situ.
 We apply industrial protective coatings to the manufacturer’s specification to ensure warranty requirements are met.

 Please see our Protective Coating page